INNOVINATI/microwler/docs/getting-started.md

 ## Usage
 ### CLI (recommended)
+#### Create a project
-Before you start, create a workspace as suggested in the [setup guide](#installation) and activate its virtual environment.
-Within that folder, **create a new project** providing the URL to start crawling with:
+Make sure you created a workspace as suggested in the [previous section](#installation).
+Within that folder, create a new project providing the URL to start crawling with:
 ```bash
 new https://quotes.toscrape.com/
 ```
-**Microwler** will create a `projects/` folder in your current working directory and place a file called `quotes_toscrape_com.py` within it.
+Microwler will create a `projects/` folder in your current working directory and place a file called `quotes_toscrape_com.py` within it.
 This file contains your [crawler configuration][microwler.crawler.Microwler].

-> Note: You can check out the project template in the [source files](https://github.com/INNOVINATI/microwler/blob/devel/microwler/cli/template.py).
+> Note: You can check out the corresponding project template in the [source files](https://github.com/INNOVINATI/microwler/blob/devel/microwler/cli/template.py).

+#### Run the project/crawler
-To **run this project**, execute the following command:
+To run this project, execute the following command:
 ```bash
 crawler quotes_toscrape_com run
 ```
 > Note: Depending on your setup, this will create a `.microwler` folder in your workspace
 > where internal stuff like caches will be stored.
 Mess with it at your own risk!

+#### Check available commands
-You can **check available commands** with:
+You can check available commands with:
 ```bash
 microwler
 ```